Big-Fig/Fediverse.app/README.md

 You should enable Firebase support(see above) and change config variable in .env file to enable crash reporting

 #### Receiving share intents & ShareExtension

+XCode project have additional ShareExtension module required by [`receive_sharing_intent`](https://pub.dev/packages/receive_sharing_intent) to handle income share events.
+It also important to add `Target` and `ShareExtension` to same group ID.